 How to generate a sitemap

-In a previous post, SEO and personal marketing for developers, I mentioned that you need to generate a sitemap in order to submit all the important pages from your website to Google Search Console.
+In a previous post, SEO and personal marketing for developers, I mentioned that you need to generate a sitemap in order to submit all the important pages from your website to the Google Search Console.
 But how do you generate a sitemap?
 What does it look like?
 These are the questions I'll answer in this post.

 An example of a sitemap file